vcsepis/Claudable/README.md

 ## Features

 - **Powerful Agent Performance**: Leverage the full power of Claude Code and Cursor CLI Agent capabilities
-- **Natural Language to Code**: Simply describe what you want to build, and Claudable generates production-ready Next.js code
+- **Natural Language to Code**: Simply describe what you want to build, and monmi generates production-ready Next.js code
 - **Instant Preview**: See your changes immediately with hot-reload as AI builds your app
 - **Zero Setup, Instant Launch**: No complex sandboxes, no API key, no database headaches - just start building immediately
 - **Beautiful UI**: Generate beautiful UI with Tailwind CSS and shadcn/ui